Green's relations: The H and D relations

 This is also an equivalence relation on S. The class Ha is the intersection of La and Ra.
 More generally, the intersection of any L-class with any R-class is either an H-class or the empty set.

 Green's Theorem states that for any $\mathcal H$-class H of a semigroup S either (i) $H^2 \cap H = \emptyset$ or (ii) $H^2 \subseteq H$ and H is a subgroup of S. An important corollary is that the equivalence class He, where e is an idempotent, is a subgroup of S (its identity is e, and all elements have inverses), and indeed is the largest subgroup of S containing e.
 No $\mathcal H$-class can contain more than one idempotent, thus $\mathcal H$ is idempotent separating.
 In a monoid M, the class H1 is traditionally called the group of units.
 (Beware that unit does not mean identity in this context, i.e. in general there are non-identity elements in H1.
 The "unit" terminology comes from ring theory.)
 For example, in the transformation monoid on n elements, Tn, the group of units is the symmetric group Sn.

 Finally, D is defined: a D b if and only if there exists a c in S such that a L c and c R b.
 In the language of lattices, D is the join of L and R. (The join for equivalence relations is normally more difficult to define, but is simplified in this case by the fact that a L c and c R b for some c if and only if a R d and d L b for some d.)

-As D is the smallest equivalence relation containing both L and R, we know that a D b implies a J b—so J contains D. In a finite semigroup, D and J are the same, as also in a rational monoid.
-Furthermore they also coincide in any epigroup.
+As D is the smallest equivalence relation containing both L and R, we know that a D b implies a J b—so J contains D. In a finite semigroup, D and J are the same; this is also the case in a rational monoid or in an epigroup.

 There is also a formulation of D in terms of equivalence classes, derived directly from the above definition: